getAlby/local-proxy/README.md

 * Enter your node details (host e.g. http://youronionurl.onion:9090)
 * Configure Alby to connect to localhost:8181 (or whatever port you used)

+## NOTE!

+Please know that this opens a http server listening on localhost.
+Other apps could also try to connect to it.

 ## Live Development

 To run in live development mode, run `wails dev` in the project directory.
 The frontend dev server will run